3/4" Inch Thick Engineered Hardwood Flooring

 More Reliable With Wide Plank Floors

 For years it took time for builders, architects and hardwood professionals to accept the use of engineered hardwoods particularly on jobs with plywood over floor joist systems.
 The traditional method had always been solid hardwoods, but that was a time when 2 ¼” strip flooring was the mainstay in residential construction.
-Strip floors don't show problems as much as wider plank floors due to seasonal movement in relation to humidity levels
+Strip floors don't show problems as much as wider plank floors due to seasonal movement in relation to humidity levels.

 Wider plank solid hardwoods are more prone to problems associated with changes in moisture with typical home construction of today.
-More easily understood, they cannot perform as well as engineered with seasonal change, unless the home is climate controlled (maintaining balanced moisture levels) in its entirety, which also includes basements and crawlspaces; areas that many don't focus on.
+More easily understood, they cannot perform as well as engineered with seasonal change, unless the home is climate controlled (maintaining balanced moisture levels) in its entirety, which also includes basements and crawlspaces; areas many don't focus on.
 In laymen’s terms, rippled and buckled floors come to mind.
 In professional terminology, cupping and tenting is typically the most problematic condition.

 Homes With Basements.
 The Big Issue!